GUIDED VISIT TO THE PARK

 Park’s Reception Center at the village of Castelo Melhor.
 This village is located 15 kms from Vila Nova de Foz Côa, via EN 222, towards Figueira de Castelo Rodrigo (GPS: N 41º 01 ‘31.7’ ‘/ W 7º 04’ 00.2”)

-In the afternoon, every day of the week, except Mondays from 1/11 to 31/03
+In the afternoon, every day except closing days

 On the way to the river, Quinta de Ervamoira, famous for its wines and the breadth of its vineyards, can be seen on the opposite margin.
 The landscape at Penascosa forms a wide open valley area, where the river still runs its natural course.
 From the car park to the last visited rock, visitors follow on foot through a path about 300 meters long.
 It is a flat area that does not present difficulties, only being necessary to climb a small stone staircase to the visit last two rocks.